raffishquartan/addargs/README.md

 # addargs

-Add ignored arguments to a JavaScript function using higher-order-functions
+Add dummy, ignored arguments to a function so that an external API accepts it as a callback

 ## Overview

 Callbacks for an external API may specify additional parameters which are not needed.
-To make the callback's implementation clearer and cleaner it is best to omit such parameters from the callback.

-This package contains higher-order functions which allow creation of a callback that has the expected function signature, but which only specifies the parameters it actually uses.
+Although these can be specified in the function this makes its implementation less clear and risks their unexpected use.
+`addargs` functions allows such parameters to be omitted.

 For example, the `connect` function in `react-redux` takes a callback `mapStateToProps` with the signature (docs)[https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options]:

 ````
 mapStateToProps(state, [ownProps]): stateProps